Child Maintenance During National Service

 - Expenses such as household and medical expenses etc.

 Courts take a multifactorial approach to maintenance for a child, and decisions are fact centric.
-For legal advice on your specific circumstances, please do not hesitate to contact our dedicated team of specialist divorce lawyers.
+For legal advice on your specific circumstances, please do not hesitate to contact our dedicated team of divorce lawyers.